The Software-as-a-Service (SaaS) industry is worth well over $171 billion.

 An element of SaaS SEO that’s often neglected is the quality of content needed to rank.

 With over 5 million blog posts published per day, the competition for the top spot on SERPs is pretty fierce.
-This is why you must differentiate yourself by producing high-quality content.
+This is why you must differentiate yourself by producing in depth and most importantly, technically accurate content.

 Besides ensuring top-notch quality, you must also create targeted content.
 This means creating content aimed at the different stages of the funnel your target audience is at.
 Using your keyword research and understanding of search intent, create content targeted at the: